 Call for submissions!
 Here’s what we’d love to see from you, Rookies!
 (And continue to check back, as we’ll keep adding to this list.)
 All of these must be sent to [email protected] Please include your name and age, and use the subject line specified for each post.

 1. Poetry Roundup.
 Each month, we publish a roundup of poetry written by you.
-If you’d like us to consider your work for January’s roundup, please email it to us by Friday, January 14, with the subject line: Poetry Roundup.
+If you’d like us to consider your work for November’s roundup, please email it to us by Monday, November 12 with the subject line Poetry Roundup.

 3. Instagram.
 We want to see your artwork and photography!
-Post it on Instagram with the hashtag #lookrookie and we will take a peek and may regram it or spotlight it in our weekly newsletter!
+Post it on Instagram with the hashtag #lookrookie.
+We will take a peek and may regram it or spotlight it in our weekly newsletter!

 General submissions guidelines: